Wednesday, April 16, 2025

 Feb 13: Doc called, surgery had to be postponed due to malfunctioning machine (we will never know if it's the same one!)
 New date Mar 1.

 Pretty fed-up by then heh.
 Roller-coaster emotions must have been awful for hubby.
-Each time I also had to reset the preparations for the kids to stay to my parents' place.
+Each time I also had to reset the preparations for the kids to stay at my parents' place.

 Feb 28: Finally, went to the hospital as scheduled.
 Getting a room took ages.
 We were planted in the admissions area from 930am to 6pm - tests proceeded as usual for hubby.
 Someone would come to take him for a test then bring him back to admissions.
 Repeat for the rest of the tests.
 The blood test was at the Patients Lounge on 9/F Menara Timur - which was a blessing as hubby then knew where to find food and snacks!
 The chairs were way more comfortable too.